 AB 27 (Rivas)-Requires a LEA to administer a housing questionnaire for purposes of identifying homeless children and youth annually to all parents and guardians.
 Requires creation and posting on the web site the contact information of the liaison including resources available to persons experiencing homelessness.

 AB 92 (Reyes) -Declares the intent of the legislature to enact legislation that would alleviate the burden on low-income families of fees for pre-school and childcare and developmental services.

 AB 101 (Medina)-Adds the completion of a one-semester course in ethnic studies to the high school graduation requirements commencing with pupils graduating in the 2029-30 school year.
 Requires the course to be offered beginning in the 2025-2026 school year.

-AB 367 Garcia- Would require a public school maintaining any combination of classes from grades 6-12 to stock in the school’s restrooms with an adequate supply of free menstrual products in all women’s restrooms and all-gender restrooms and in at least one men’s restroom at all times and to post a designated notice before the start of the 2022-2023 school year.
+AB 367 (Garcia)- Would require a public school maintaining any combination of classes from grades 6-12 to stock in the school’s restrooms with an adequate supply of free menstrual products in all women’s restrooms and all-gender restrooms and in at least one men’s restroom at all times and to post a designated notice in each area before the start of the 2022-2023 school year.

 AB 516 (Dahle)-Would include as an excused absence a student’s participation in a cultural ceremony or event.

 SB 14 (Portantino)- Includes as another type of excused absence that is for the benefit of the mental or behavioral health of the pupil.
 Requires a LEA to certify on or before January 1,2023 that at least 50% of its certificated employees having directs contact with pupils at each school site or at least two classified and at least 2 certificated employees whichever is greater, having received the state department of education training related to mental and behavioral health.